cchudzicki-ocw-testing/8.513-fall-2021/content/pages/assignments.md

 title: Assignments
 uid: 32f0b896-9d2a-4a45-b0ae-f3cdf03a1166
 ---
-The term paper is about four pages.
-It may be a short review article or a short article about
+The requirements for this class are weekly problem set assignments and a term paper.

-a problem you worked on.
-The goal is to tell a story, such as an experimental phenomenon, a
+### Problem Sets

-theoretical frame work, etc.
+### Term Paper

-Some possible term paper topics:
+The term paper should be about four pages long.
+It may be a short review article or a short article about a problem you worked on.
+The goal is to tell a story, such as an experimental phenomenon, a theoretical frame work, etc. Some possible term paper topics:

 1. Magnetic orders and their spin waves
 2. Boltzmann transport equation for bands with Berry curvature